Valisdeh

-Valisdeh (وليس ده, also Romanized as Valīsdeh and Velīsdeh) is a village in Pain Khiyaban-e Litkuh Rural District, in the Central District of Amol County, Mazandaran Province, Iran.
-At the 2006 census, its population was 517, in 136 families.
+Valisdeh (وليس ده) (Note: Also romanized as Valīsdeh and Velīsdeh) is a village in Pain Khiyaban-e Litkuh Rural District of the Central District in Amol County, Mazandaran province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 517 in 316 households.
+The following census in 2011 counted 607 people in 184 households.
+The 2016 census measured the population of the village as 681 people in 229 households.